Edmonton Pride: Cancellation and pandemic, 2019–2021

 In March 2019, Shades of Colour (SOC), an Indigenous, Black, and people of colour-centred 2SLGBTQ+ community group and RaricaNow, an 2SLGBTQ+ refugee advocacy group, submitted demands to the Edmonton Pride Festival Society (EPFS) following the protests of the 2018 Pride Festival.
 Four representatives of SOC and RaricaNow were invited to an EPFS board meeting on April 4, 2019, to discuss their demands.
 Approximately 30 supporters showed up to the meeting, causing tension with the Board.
 An EPFS member called the police on the basis that "members of the board felt unsafe" however SOC and RaricaNow felt the that EPFS calling the police was "a moment of pure irony" given that they were there to discuss the "history and relationship between police and Edmonton's LGBTQ community".
 The board meeting was then moved to a separate location, without SOC or RaricaNow representatives present.

 Although it is unclear how much of a role the events of April 4 played in the decision, the Edmonton Pride Festival was cancelled on April 10, 2019.
 The EPFS Board of Directors announced that following the results of their vote, the 2019 Edmonton Pride Festival would not go as planned.
 EPFS cited the "current political and social environment" would prevent them from hosting an enjoyable and safe festival.
 Additional factors cited include a lack of funding and volunteers, as well as not fulfilling the mission to unify the community.
 SOC hosted its own Pride events in 2019 in the wake of the cancelled festival.
 Such events included a sober dance party and an informal discussion with Vivek Shraya, a trans artist and author.
+The Edmonton Pride Parade would remain cancelled indefinitely.

 Official festivities were cancelled again in 2020 due to the COVID-19 pandemic.

 With pandemic restrictions still in place in 2021, Pride activities moved online with the help of local organization, Fruit Loop, who created an augmented reality pride tour.
 The Augmented reality pride tour included over 50 performers and speakers and featured ten locations around Edmonton.